openstack/stevedore/doc/source/tutorial/creating_plugins.rst

    :language: python
    :lines: 36-40

-When the plugin namespace is scanned, the entry point from the second package is found and can be loaded without the application having to know where the plugin is actually installed.
+When the plugin namespace is scanned, all packages on the current ``PYTHONPATH`` are examined and the entry point from the second package is found and can be loaded without the application having to know where the plugin is actually installed.